Forgot Password

 Acclimatization Day in Nar Village (4,110m / 13,484ft)

 Wake to the gentle dance of prayer flags on the mountain breeze.
 The day is spent acclimatizing and becoming familiar with this off-the-tourist-track cultural gem.
-We break our fast and then visit ancient hillside Tashi Lhakhang Monastery after breakfast, with views over the whole valley.
+We break our fast and then visit the ancient hillside Tashi Lhakhang Monastery after breakfast, with views over the whole valley.
 Marvel at the colorful Buddhist murals, prayer wheels, and scenery that are little changed today from what they have been for centuries.

 Afternoon is spent exploring this vibrant cultural village and socializing with the villagers.
 Learn their fascinating way of life, unchanged little for centuries.
 As evening falls, see the sun set behind the snow-capped mountains, the sky turning pink and gold – the perfect time to acclimatize physically as well as mentally for the high pass that awaits us in the next couple of days.